GMDU/code-of-copper/README.md

 Shift-right-clicking the Golem will execute it's current program.

 While we recommend playing through the pack, as an addition to your world, and slowly discovering the language and features over time, if you would like a quick demo of the pack, you can use `/place template bot:demo` to place in our demo structure.

 ## Getting Started
 First, you will need to find a Copper Golem.
-These can be found high in the sky, within Skyships.
+These can be found high in the sky, within Airships.
 Be warned; these can be dangerous!

 You can obtain the Copper Golem as an item by breaking it.
 It can then be placed wherever you wish for it to be.